Fishing Zealand – a cooperative project

 Fishing Zealand is an ambitious project comprising a number of different partners.

-Denmark’s Sport Fishing Association, various municipalities on Zealand and the islands and volunteer sport fishermen all work together with local businesses and tourist organizations to develop sustainable sport fishing tourism and to improve the possibilities for fishing in the region as a whole.
+Denmark’s Sport Fishing Association, various municipalities on Zealand and the islands and volunteer sport fishermen all work together with local businesses and tourist organizations to develop sustainable sport fishing and to improve the possibilities for fishing in the region as a whole.
 The project makes a positive contribution to sport fishing tourism and growth in local businesses, but also to the environment and to sport fishermen.

 Fishing Zealand is currently organized with a political supervisory group and a project group.
 Both groups comprise members who represent the various partners.